eficode-academy/git-katas/README.md

 Each kata resides in its own directory.
 Each directory contains a `README.md` file that describes the task and a `setup.sh` file that will setup a git repository for you to do the exercise in.
+Note that not all terminals will be able to run the `setup.sh` script for you.
+If you are on Windows you might need to use Git bash that is a part of the ordinary git installation.

 To do an exercise go to the directory, run the `setup.sh` script and checkout what is in the `README.md`